dalihub/dalihub.github.io/docs/nui-tutorials/layouting.md

 can create their own layout and then call *View::SetLayout* with the custom layout as a parameter.

-To create a new layout the developer must inherrit from *LayoutGroup*, *LayoutGroup* inherrits from LayoutItem and between them are a few virtual functions the developers must implement.
+To create a new layout the developer must inherit from *LayoutGroup*, *LayoutGroup* inherrits from LayoutItem and between them are a few virtual functions the developers must implement.

 The non-optional ones being